As budget comes into focus, Inslee’s housing bond faces hurdles

 It’s early yet.
 With about a month remaining in the legislative session, the contours of state spending are just beginning to come into focus.
 House budget writers are expected to release their capital budget plan next week, and lawmakers from the two chambers will negotiate to reach an agreement.

 The capital budget outlines spending on building and infrastructure projects.
 That money largely comes from state borrowing, but also from the federal government and from auctions of greenhouse gas pollution allowances.
+It’s one of the major slices of the state’s budget, which also include operating and transportation budgets.

 Sen. Mark Mullet, D-Issaquah, vice chair of the Senate Ways and Means Committee and one of the lawmakers writing the capital budget proposal, said Inslee’s plan of borrowing $4 billion outside the debt limit would mean Washington would be spending more than 5% of revenue to pay off its debts.